BergerKing15/Mortgage-Lending/README.md

 Includes:
   UROP Poster - Final poster presented at symposium.
 Includes major findings, graphs, and explanations.
-  Analysis - STATA .do files, as well as the .log and .dta files that the former produced Data - Raw data from Home Mortgage Disclosure Act (HMDA)
+  Analysis - STATA .do file

+Data files are too large to upload.